A-Van-Gestel/2APPAI1-LinuxWS-Shipping_Challenge/README.md

     - `kubectl --namespace portainer port-forward $POD_NAME 9000:9000`
 - You can now open a Portainer tab
     - http://127.0.0.1:9000

+## Updating
+- To update the Shipping Challenge application simply run, this will pull the latest release and perform a rolling update.
+    - `kubectl rollout restart deployment/apache2`

 ## Sources
 ### Apache2 + Perl